 The good news is that healthy can still be delicious.
 It’s all a matter of choosing the right recipe.
-Today we share with you Zucchini Basil Soup and we know you are going to love it.
+Today we share quick and easy Zucchini Basil Soup, and we know you are going to love it.

 Zucchini Basil Soup Video Instructions

 As mentioned earlier in our post, this Zucchini Basil Soup recipe from Serious Eats uses a handful of ingredients.
 If you grow your own Zucchini and harvest a bumper crop, this recipe will no doubt come in very handy.

 - 2 tablespoons extra-virgin olive oil, plus more as needed (30ml)

 - – 1 large leek, finely diced (about 8 ounces; 225g)

 - – 3 medium ribs celery, finely diced (about 6 ounces; 170g)

 - – Kosher salt

 - – 3 medium cloves garlic, minced (about 3/4 ounce; 25g)